“Little But Mighty”

 Minnie managed to graduate from high school and then moved to Evansville, Indiana to live with her older sister, Leola.
 Minnie found a job as a telephone operator and went to beauty school at night.
 After that, she went to Branwell’s Business School and hoped to open her own beauty shop someday.
 Along the way, she met Wayne Philip Conrad, who was a journalist with the Evansville Courier.
 He was much older than Minnie, and Leola advised her to stay away from him, but Minnie was intrigued.
 Wayne pursued her, often taking her dancing or out with his reporter friends from the Courier, and Minnie soon fell head-over-heels for him.

 Minnie remained in Evansville until the 1960’s when many of her friends began moving away to other locales.
 Elizabeth had likewise long ago left home, having gotten married and moved to Chicago.
 Thus, Minnie decided to sell her shop and also move to Chicago to be near Elizabeth and her three children.
 Once there, she set about applying for an Illinois beauty license.
-Once in hand, she was hired by Helene Curtis as a hair color representative and was then accordingly sent all over the United States.
+Once she got it, she was hired by Helene Curtis as a hair color representative and was then accordingly sent all over the United States.
 Minnie adored this job and loved every second of her travels.
 “They treated me like the Queen of Sheba!” she says proudly.

 Minnie is a charming, fascinating lady who loves to talk, especially about her career and her many adventures, both as a rep for Helene Curtis and as a business owner, and will willingly introduce herself to anyone.
-Elizabeth describes her mother as “a survivor,” and that raising a child alone in the South in the thirties and forties was “no easy task.”
+Elizabeth describes her mother as “a survivor,” saying that raising a child alone in the South in the thirties and forties was “no easy task.”
 Elizabeth says that her mother had a strict routine and never varied from it and that she had two favorite sayings: “Little But Mighty!” and “Poor But Proud!”
 Elizabeth says that her mother was a great inspiration to her and to many other women in the South at that time.
 She also believes that Minnie never stopped loving her estranged husband, Wayne, but that both of them were too proud to ever reconcile.
 It is a source of her great sadness, Elizabeth says, that she grew up without her father.

 Minnie, for her part, seems to be making a relatively smooth transition.
 At times she is capable of having an intelligent conversation and loves to join in activities, but at other times, she seems to experience episodes of confusion, particularly regarding Elizabeth.
 Perhaps because she spent two years in a day facility, she often becomes irritated when Elizabeth does not arrive to pick her up and “take me home.”
 She needs frequent reminders that this is her permanent home now.
 Overall, however, she is a sweet, zestful lady and is usually happy and content.